zdravkov/kendo-docs/api/web/treeview.md

 ### append

 Appends a node to any level of the treeview.
-This method may also be used to reorder the nodes of a TreeView.
+This method may also be used to reorder nodes.

 #### Example